 Note: Many assessment data are confidential to Judicial Affairs and are not included in this report.
 Items marked with an asterisk (*) represent general data summaries for which specific data are not reported.

 Provide a fair and efficient due process system for all NIU students and the university community.
-This objective addresses Student Affairs goals 1, 2, 3, 4 and 6 (Appendix A.) Judicial Affairs has substantially met this objective during this assessment cycle as indicated by the evidence presented below.
+This objective addresses Student Affairs’ goals 1, 2, 3, 4’ and 6 (Appendix A).
+Judicial Affairs has substantially met this objective during this assessment cycle, as indicated by the evidence presented below.

 Survey

 Student Survey.
-(Appendix B.) Ongoing survey of Judicial Affairs users to assess overall office services.
-Findings*: Data have shown generally favorable user satisfaction with Judicial Affairs processes and procedures, with occasional complaints about waiting time, individual case outcomes or lack of parking.
-A recent student survey found that 60% rated their overall experience with Judicial Affairs very agreeable.
-Data is from Fall ’05 to Spring ’06.
+(Appendix B).
+Ongoing survey of Judicial Affairs users to assess overall office services.
+Findings*: Data have shown generally favorable user satisfaction with Judicial Affairs processes and procedures, with occasional complaints about waiting time, individual case outcomes, or lack of parking.
+A recent student survey found that 60% rated their overall experience with Judicial Affairs as very agreeable.
+Data are from Fall 2005 to Spring 2006.

-Community Advisor Survey.
-(Appendix C.) This is an ongoing, voluntary evaluation to assess training effectiveness for community advisors.
-Findings*: Data have shown favorable user satisfaction with 80% of community advisors who found the training valuable, accurate and appropriate.
-86% of these respondents found the presenters organized and prepared and therefore, effective in their presentations.
-Data is from Fall ’06.
+Community Advisor Training Survey.
+(Appendix C).
+This is an ongoing, voluntary evaluation to assess training effectiveness for community advisors.
+Findings*: Data have shown favorable user satisfaction, with 80% of community advisors who found the training valuable, accurate, and appropriate.
+Eighty-six percent of these respondents found the presenters organized and prepared and, therefore, effective in their presentations.
+Data are from Fall 2006.

 Residence Hall Judicial Program Feedback Survey.
-(Appendix D.) This is an ongoing, voluntary evaluation to assess training effectiveness for senior residence hall staff.
-Findings*: Data have shown three main learning outcomes have resulted from the training: 1) “due process” governs the judicial system.
-2) the difference between reasonable doubt and substantial weight of the evidence.
-3) code provisions regarding the NIU alcohol policy.
-Data is from Fall ’06.
+(Appendix D).
+This is an ongoing, voluntary evaluation to assess training effectiveness for senior residence hall staff.
+Findings*: Data have shown that three main learning outcomes have resulted from the training: 1) “due process” governs the judicial system; 2) the difference between reasonable doubt and substantial weight of the evidence; 3) code provisions regarding the NIU alcohol policy.
+Data are from Fall 2006.

 Mediation Client Survey.
-(Appendix E.) This is an ongoing, voluntary survey to assess overall user satisfaction.
+(Appendix E).
+This is an ongoing, voluntary survey to assess overall user satisfaction.
 Findings*: Data have shown an 86% overall user satisfaction rate.
-Most respondents found the experience of mediation helpful and effective with 100% responding that they learned numerous tactics for conflict avoidance.
-Data is from Fall ’05 to Fall ’06.
+Most respondents found the experience of mediation helpful and effective, with 100% responding that they learned numerous tactics for conflict avoidance.
+Data are from Fall 2005 to Fall 2006.

 External Evaluation

 Outside Peer Review.
-In five-year intervals, an outside evaluation is conducted.
-Findings*: Noted professionals stated in 2002 that Judicial Affairs showed “substantial compliance” with procedures, processes and systems related to the field.
+An outside evaluation is conducted in five-year intervals.
+Findings*: In Fall 2002, noted professionals stated that Judicial Affairs showed “substantial compliance” with procedures, processes, and systems related to the field.
 Recommendations for improvement were submitted and followed through on wherever possible.
 The overall evaluation was substantially favorable.
-Data is from Fall ’02.
+Data are from Fall 2002.

 Internal Procedure Review

 The Student Code of Conduct.
-(Appendix F.) This document is reviewed and monitored on an ongoing basis.
+(Appendix F).
+This document is continually reviewed and monitored .

-Faculty, staff and students partner with the University Legal Counsel to conduct ongoing reviews of the NIU Judicial System in light of constant threat of litigation pertaining to case outcomes for individual students.
-Findings*: After review, all results are given to the Director to be implemented as requested whenever possible.
-CAS standards are utilized daily to ensure that widely accepted processes and procedures in the field of Judicial Affairs are being followed.
+Faculty, staff, and students partner with the University Legal Counsel to conduct ongoing reviews of the NIU Judicial System in light of constant threat of litigation pertaining to case outcomes for individual students.
+Findings*: After review, all results are given to the Director of Judicial Affairs to be implemented as requested whenever possible.
+CAS standards are utilized daily to ensure that widely accepted processes and procedures in the field of Judicial Affairs are followed.

-Be proactive in resolving town-gown issues, problems and concerns.
-This objective addresses Student Affairs goals 4, 5 and 6.
-Judicial Affairs has substantially met this objective during this assessment cycle as indicated by the evidence presented below.
+Be proactive in resolving town-gown issues, problems, and concerns.
+This objective addresses Student Affairs’ goals 4, 5, and 6.
+Judicial Affairs has substantially met this objective during this assessment cycle, as indicated by the evidence presented below.

 Focused Discussion Groups

-Focus Discussion Group Meetings.
-(Appendices G – J.) These are ongoing meetings by the Director with local law enforcement agencies.
+Focus Discussion Group Meetings (Appendices G – J).
+These are ongoing meetings between the Director and local law enforcement agencies.
 Findings*: Data have shown generally favorable partnerships between Judicial Affairs and local law enforcement agencies.
-Data is from Fall ’06.
+Data are from Fall 2006.